YOUNG LEADERS ACCESS PROGRAM

 “Comprehensive maternal Health for all women.”Putri Aprilia Regita, Indonesia

 “Transforming generations through the power of education.”OluwaToyin Odumuwagun, Nigeria

-Italo is an alum of the Young Leaders Access Program class of 2015.
-He is one of the leaders of TODXS, a non-profit with the aim of tackling the exclusion of LGBTI community in various communities in Brazil, resulting in limited access to resources to empower their lives.
-Italo will use the AVF grant to continue his work with TODXS Ambassadors, where he will identify, connect, and empower young LGBTI leaders to work towards more inclusive communities in Brazil.
+Italo, a 2015 alum, is one of the leaders of TODXS, a Brazil-based non-profit that aims to tackle the exclusion of the LGBTI community.
+Italo will use the AVF grant to continue his work with TODXS Ambassadors, aiming to identify, connect, and empower young LGBTI leaders to work toward more inclusive communities in the country.

 “The AVF grant is a gift to the Kenyan students.
 We will be able to reach more schools on our mission of elevating the classroom experience.”Kiko